KhaadaQ/Portfolio/README.md

 # React + Vite

+This project is a reflection of my abilities as a web developer.
+Run npm install and npm run dev after cloning this repository and you will access a full-componetized react + vite portfolio of my making.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: